top of page

 Put a Cork in it!

 You need to put a cork in the bottle, once filled.
-Several manual options require pounding the cork into the bottle.
-It does work but may require a few attempts before mastering the skill.
+Several manual options exist that require pounding the cork into the bottle.
+It does work, but may require a few attempts before mastering the skill.
 Another option is using a corking machine.
-A corker is a simple device that sets the cork in the same position each time, typically using a handle/lever to exert force and push the cork into the bottle for a consistent seal.
-Prices vary for corkers but range from about $10 to more than $100.
+A corker is a simple device that sets the cork in the same position each time and typically uses a handle/lever to exert force and push the cork into the bottle for a consistent seal.
+Prices for corkers vary but range from about $10 to more than $100.

 The This and That of Home Winemaking Equipment

-Depending on your commitment to winemaking, you could invest in other optional equipment, such as a crusher.
-These automate the fruit-crushing process.
-Crushers are useful if you intend to make wine using actual grapes or fruit instead of concentrates.
+Depending on your commitment to winemaking, you could invest in other optional equipment, such as crushers for grapes and fruit.
+These are useful if you intend to make wine using actual grapes or fruit instead of concentrates.

 Comments